aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ### EY — Sovereign and regulated-industry AI

-EY differentiated in 2026 by going all-in on NVIDIA with on-prem Dell AI Factory deployments, positioning themselves as the firm for sovereign and regulated-industry AI where data residency, sovereignty, and on-premises operation matter.
+EY differentiated in 2026 by positioning themselves as the firm for sovereign and regulated-industry AI, with strong capabilities in on-premises AI infrastructure where data residency, sovereignty, and on-premises operation matter.

 **What they actually deliver:**
 - AI governance frameworks for highly regulated industries (financial services, defense, healthcare, government)